skw32/DefectCorrectionsNotebook/README.md

 ## Installation instructions

 First download a copy of the repository.
 All analysis should be performed from the directory containing the notebook file (DefectCorrectionsNotebook.ipynb).
-The following information is also contained within the notebook, but is repeated here for completeness.

 This workflow uses python3.
 The most convenient way to setup the python environment for this workflow is to use [Anaconda](https://www.anaconda.com/distribution/).
 The notebook should be run within this conda environment.